jnv/ansible-role-unattended-upgrades/README.md

 * `${distro_id}` – Installed distribution name, e.g. `Debian` or `Ubuntu`.
 * `${distro_codename}` – Installed codename, e.g. `jessie` or `trusty`.

+Using `${distro_codename}` should be preferred over using `stable` or `oldstable` as a selected, as once `stable` moves to `oldstable`, no security updates will be installed at all, or worse, package from a newer distro release will be installed by accident.
+The same goes for upgrading your installation from `oldstable` to `stable`, if you forget to change this in your origin patterns, you may not receive the security updates for your newer distro release.
+With `${distro_codename}`, both cases can never happen.

 ## Role Usage Example